Hidden Tooth Infections Increase Heart Disease Risk by Almost Three Times

 - Sedentary lifestyle

 Heart disease also has three risk factors that you can’t control, including age over 50, male gender, and a family history of heart problems.
-At Western Maryland Health System (WMHS), we encourage you to focus on the things you can change.
-Along with improving oral health habits and visiting your dentist, don’t hesitate to schedule an appointment for a preventive care exam with your primary care provider at WMHS.
+At UPMC Western Maryland, we encourage you to focus on the things you can change.
+Along with improving oral health habits and visiting your dentist, don’t hesitate to schedule an appointment for a preventive care exam with your primary care provider at UPMC Western Maryland.
 He or she will provide you with resources to make important lifestyle changes that can significantly decrease your risk of developing heart disease or having a heart attack.